X

 • Completed trade school application forms.

-• High school or vocational school transcripts.
+• High school or vocational transcripts.

 • Standardized test scores (e.g., SAT, ACT, GED).